sudip-mondal-2002/HLD-copilot/README.md

 ## Usage

-1. Access the HLD Copilot web application using the deployment link provided above.
+1. Run the HLD copilot in your localhost.(You need a OpenAI API key for that)

 2. Provide your system requirements, such as desired functionalities, performance expectations, scalability requirements, and any specific constraints, in the input fields.